ViswasS/GDP_Group_02/README.md

 If you want, I can turn this into a one-pager for your GitHub wiki or sketch minimal API endpoints next.

+## Ethical Considerations

+AI must be explainable and transparent in decision-making.

+Bias mitigation to ensure fairness across demographics.